The apparel and footwear PEFCR in more detail

 > Second-hand labelling

-The PEF method calculates the impact of products for their entire lifetime until they cannot be used anymore.
-In that respect, it doesn’t look at the number of users but solely focuses on how long the product itself can be used.
-For example, it is estimated that a t-shirt can be worn 45 times, which could be:
+The PEF method calculates the impact of products for their entire lifetime until they can no longer be used.
+This means it does not consider the number of users but solely focuses on how long the product can be used.

 - 45 uses with the same user;

-- 20 uses with a first user, and 25 uses with a second user after the t-shirt has been donated for reuse.
+- 20 uses with a first user, and 25 with a second user after the t-shirt has been donated for reuse.

 What data will companies need to provide?